Why register a trade mark in Australia?

 - the potential costs of handling any issues raised during the Examiner's process (these are impossible to estimate now); and

-- the fees for renewing the registration when it expires after 10 years (the government fee for this is $400).
+- the fees for renewing the registration when it expires after 10 years.

 This table shows the costs: